habemus-agency/vacuum/readme.md

 ### Results

 To check if input has validated use isValid() method.
+The `validate()` method returns data that has validated succesfully, even if not all of the input data has not been validated.

 ```php